happyfreelife/terseBanner/README.md

 ## Options

 - *animation*: animation mode["slide", "fade", "none"]

 - *trigger*  : through the sequence  elements to trigger the animation event type["click", "hover"]

 - *arrow*    : display the left and right arrows

 - *serial*   : sequence  elements[true, false, "equal", "thumb"]

 - *autoPlay* : open automatically round

 - *speed*    : by the speed of the animation

 - *interval* : interval of the auto play animation

 - *during*   : in the callback function to perform the animation

-- *after*    : the callback function is executed in the animation when finished.
+- *after*    : the callback function is executed in the animation when finished

 ## Compatibility